aaronallport/karma-ng-html2js-define-preprocessor/README.md

 # karma-ng-html2js-define-preprocessor [![Build Status](https://travis-ci.org/aaronallport/karma-ng-html2js-define-preprocessor.svg?branch=master)](https://travis-ci.org/aaronallport/karma-ng-html2js-define-preprocessor)

-> Preprocessor for converting HTML files to [AngularJS](http://angularjs.org/) templates, wrapped in `define` calls for use with RequireJS/AMD projects.
+> Preprocessor for converting HTML files to [AngularJS 1.x](http://angularjs.org/) templates, wrapped in `define` calls for use with RequireJS/AMD projects.

 *Note:* If you are looking for a general preprocessor that is not tied to Angular, check out [karma-html2js-preprocessor](https://github.com/karma-runner/karma-html2js-preprocessor).

+*Note:* If you are using Angular 2.x, use [karma-redirect-preprocessor](https://github.com/sjelin/karma-redirect-preprocessor).

 ## Installation